How do I wind the bobbin? (For models equipped with the fast bobbin winding system)

 Make sure that the thread passes under the pretension disk.

-Pull the thread to the right and pass it through the slit in the bobbin winder seat.
+Pass the thread through the slit in the bobbin winder seat.

-- When the foot controller is plugged in, the start/stop button cannot be used to start sewing.
+* When the foot controller is plugged in, press the foot controller.

-Cut the thread, slide the bobbin winder shaft to the left, and then remove the bobbin from the shaft.
+Slide the bobbin winder shaft to the left and remove the bobbin.

 Not winding the bobbin properly may cause the thread tension to loosen, and may break the needle.